Feynman27/pytorch-detect-to-track/README.md

 |------VID
 ```

-Create a soft link in `markable-cv-pytorch-detect-to-track-refactor/data`:
+Create a soft link in `DATAPATH=pytorch-detect-and-track/data`:

 ```bash
 ln -s $DATAPATH/ILSVRC2015 ./ILSVRC
 ```

-Create a directory called `markable-cv-pytorch-detect-to-track-refactor/data/pretrained_model`,
+Create a directory called `pytorch-detect-and-track/data/pretrained_model`,
-and place the pretrained models from [S3](https://s3.console.aws.amazon.com/s3/buckets/markable-ai-rochester-shared-bucket/pretrained_Model/?region=us-east-2&tab=overview)
-into this directory.
+and place the pretrained models into this directory.

 Before training, set the correct directory to save and load the trained models.
 The default is `./output/models`.